 I'd recommend it.
 Worth your 8 bucks.
 Plus, this is Connelly's first novel, and he deserves it to be a success.

+Take one whole chicken.
+Cut it up.
+Dump the Rack, the spine, the wings in a freezer bag for stock.
 You should be left with 6 pieces: 2 breasts, 2 legs, 2 thighs.
 Season liberally with kosher salt and pepper, then dredge lightly in flour.
 Brown generously over medium high to high heat in olive oil.
 Remove from oil to paper towel to drain.

 turn heat down and add onion.
 Cook until transclucent.
 Add garlic and pepper.
 Cook.
 Add Mushrooms.
 Place Chicken back in pan and throw in 350 degree oven for 30 minutes.